 - Is acid reflux or a bloated belly behind my sleeplessness?

 - Is my alcohol intake affecting my sleep?

 Sleep problems can affect that way you function all day and even affect your mental health if the problems are persistent.
 The good news is, you can enjoy a healthy sleep by making some lifestyle changes.

-For some, a healthy sleep comes just after making a lifestyle change.
-And for others with insomnia, it takes time, patience, and may be some professional help.
-But in the end, making lifestyle changes is the key to healthy sleep.
+For some, healthy sleep comes after making a lifestyle change.
+For others, such as those with insomnia, it takes time, patience, and may be some professional help.
+But the result of having good sleep is well worth the wait.

 20 Tips for Better Sleep in 2023